-I thought it was well overdue for my daughter and I to get on the slime band wagon!
+I thought it was well overdue for my preschooler and I to get on the slime band wagon!
 I’ve been meaning to make slime for so long.
 I’ve finally found some spare time to give the basic slime recipe a go.
 And I can’t believe how easy it is!

 If you’re like me and haven’t tried slime making with your family yet, then you definitely should it’s great fun!
 Maybe even a little addictive.
 I’m already wanting to try all the different versions of slime out.